Book Contests

 Fiction and Memoir Contest

-WINNER: Bromme Cole’s When Soft Voices Die
+WINNER: Bromme Cole’s When Soft Voices Die, (due to be published Fall 2025).

 FINALISTS: (in alphabetical order)